AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-elaboration_issues-10:

-10. For the inter-compilation_unit case, |SPARK| enforces the following static elaboration order rule:

-    a.
-If a unit has elaboration code that can directly or indirectly make a call to a subprogram in a with'd unit, or instantiate a generic unit in a with'd unit, then if the with'd unit does not have pragma Pure or Preelaborate, then the client should have a pragma Elaborate_All for the with'd unit.

-    b.
-For each call that is executable during elaboration for a given library unit package spec or body, there are two cases: it is (statically) a call to a subprogram whose body is in the current compilation_unit, or it is not.
-In the latter case, we require an Elaborate_All pragma as described above (the pragma must be given explicitly; it is not supplied implicitly).
+10. For each call that is executable during elaboration for a given library unit package spec or body, there are two cases: it is (statically) a call to a subprogram whose completion is in the current compilation_unit (or in a preelaborated unit), or it is not.
+    In the latter case, an Elaborate_All pragma shall be provided to ensure that the given library unit spec or body will not be elaborated until after the complete semantic closure of the unit in which the (statically denoted) callee is declared.

 .. _tu-nt-elaboration_issues-11:

-11. For an instantiation of a generic which does not occur in the same compilation unit as the generic body, the rules are as described in the GNAT Pro User's Guide passage quoted above.
+11. For an instantiation of a generic package (excluding a bodiless generic package) which does not occur in the same compilation unit as the generic body, the same rules apply as described above for a call (i.e., an Elaborate_All pragma is required).
+    For an instantiation of a generic subprogram which does not occur in the same compilation unit as the generic body, the same rules also apply except that only an Elaborate (as opposed to an Elaborate_All) pragma is required.

 .. _etu-elaboration_issues-lr: